runtypes/runtypes/README.md

 ## Example

-Suppose you have objects which represent asteroids, planets, ships and personnel.
-In TypeScript, you might model them like so:
+Suppose you have objects which represent asteroids, planets, ships and crew members.
+In TypeScript, you might write their types like so:

 ```ts
 type Vector = [number, number, number]